ximonali/php_challenge_test/README.md

 never entered into a RUNNING state.
 A COMPLETE state can be treated just as PAUSED, i.e. the object is NOT running.
 No guarantees that once an object enters into a COMPLETE state, that it won't then go back into RUNNING!.

+The method should take the array of states, an optional start, and an optional stop as parameters, returning the number of seconds within RUNNING state.
+Use constants for the three states so they can easily be changed to match our tests.